vyukxce/Todo/README.md

 ## 📌 Learning Outcome

 This project strengthened my understanding of how React handles state, re-renders, and data flow in real-world applications also have useEffect for localStorage Persistance.
+It is not just a normal todo app, this project show the efforts and learning.

 ---